-(i) Exploit atomic scale phenomena in developing next generation of solid-state materials and devices targeted for electrical energy generation, electrical power conversion, and electronic sensing applications .The strategy is to develop research that carefully blends physics and electrical engineering disciplines to address growing demand for renewable/alternative energy, electrical energy conversion and storage, photovoltaics, solid-state lighting, low-power sensors and electronics, and harsh environmental electronics.
+- (i) Exploit atomic scale phenomena in developing next generation of solid-state materials and devices targeted for electrical energy generation, electrical power conversion, and electronic sensing applications.
+The strategy is to develop research that carefully blends physics and electrical engineering disciplines to address growing demand for renewable/alternative energy, electrical energy conversion and storage, photovoltaics, solid-state lighting, low-power sensors and electronics, and harsh environmental electronics. - (ii) Build on electromagnetic (EM) fundamentals and radio-frequency (RF) and microwave concepts for engineering new high-frequency components, circuits, materials and systems.
+The focus is to foster research leading to development of commercially viable products, patents, user-friendly CAD tools, publications in top-ranked international conferences and journals, and to secure external funding from various resources.